 Our society is becoming extremely diverse.
-Big cities have always been multicultural, but now it is becoming visible in smaller towns and villages as well.
+Big cities have always been multicultural, but now it is becoming more visible in smaller towns and villages as well.

 - Consultation and liaison: do you have a case or a recurring topic for which you want to fuse as much expert knowledge as possible in order to deal with it?
 Solentra would like to help by drawing up a joint request for assistance and a solution process.

-- Educational and training days focused on topics like cultural sensitivity, the impact of migration and community-based operations.
+- Educational and training days focused on topics like cultural sensitivity, the impact of migration, and community-based operations.

-- Courses tailor-made for your organisation.
+- Tailor-made courses for your organisation.